Why Do Games Crash After Overclocking CPU & GPU?

 When you overclock the CPU and GPU, the system can get hotter than usual, which can cause a game to crash.
 When a CPU or GPU runs too hot, the system can be unstable, leading to a crash.

 Overclocking can also make other computer parts, like the memory and the motherboard, run hotter than usual, which can also cause a game to crash.
-If it isn’t checked, it can also damage the parts, leading to more instability and crashing.
+It can damage the parts if it isn’t checked, leading to more instability and crashing.

 Incorrect Overclock Settings

 When users overclock their computer hardware, they are essentially changing the factory settings of the component and pushing it beyond its intended performance capabilities.
-If the settings are not done correctly, or if the user pushes the component too far, it can cause instability, which can lead to game crashes.
+If the settings are not done correctly, or the user pushes the component too far, it can cause instability, leading to game crashes.

 The game may not handle the higher performance levels or the overclocked component’s increased heat and power demands.
 Additionally, if the user has not taken the necessary precautions to protect the component from damage, it can lead to system failure and game crashes.